Student Success and Support Program (SSSP) Home

 Selection of any of the following educational objectives will provide students the opportunity to participate in the Student Success and Support Program:

-· Obtain a bachelor’s degree (with or without an associate degree)
+· Transfer and obtain a bachelor’s degree (with or without an associate degree)

 · Obtain a two year associate’s/vocational degree (without transfer)